 - 20. Golden Cattle Dog

-Named for their beautiful blue-colored coats, Australian Blue Heelers share their origins with Red Heelers, who together, account for the well-known breed, the Australian Cattle Dog.
-Today, they’ve become one of the 60th most popular dogs in America.
+Named after their beautiful blue-colored coats, Blue Heelers share their origins with Red Heelers, who together, account for the well-known breed, the Australian Cattle Dog.
+Today, they’ve become one of the 60 most popular breeds in America.

 They were originally bred during the 19th century to chase unruly cattle back to farms by nipping at their heels, hence the name.
-This dog breed is regarded as being one of the rare types that can endure Australia’s harsh extreme climate.
+This dog breed is regarded as being one of the rare breeds that can endure the harsh extreme climate of Australia.

-They can grow to be almost 20 inches tall, though Blue Heelers appear longer than taller with shorthaired coats that require minimal grooming.
-With dark keen eyes, they sport a wide and tough skull, supported by well-developed muscles to aid in carrying out its herding duties.
+Blue Heelers can grow to be almost 20 inches tall, though Blue Heelers appear longer than taller with the shorthaired coats.
+With dark keen eyes, they sport a wide and tough skull, supported by muscles to aid in carrying out its herding duties.

 Australian Cattle Dogs tend to be intense dogs.
 They usually have a ton of drive and like to be busy.
 But being buddies to a couple of kids can be a good job for the right ACD.– Johnny Bandit (Dog Forums)

-They usually start out with a white coat at birth, and the red/blue colors show up later as they grow older.
-Taking into account this development, breeders often divide them into two broad categories – blue speckled and mottled.
+They usually start out with a white coat at birth, and the red or blue colors show up as they grow older.
+And with this in mind, most breeders often divide them into two broad categories – blue speckled and mottled.

-Gifted with a sharp instinct, an accurate sense of direction and a proclivity towards nipping, Blue Heelers appear formidable despite being congenial.
+Gifted with sharp instincts, an accurate sense of direction and a proclivity towards nipping, Blue Heelers appear formidable despite being congenial.
 So while they’re arguably the world’s top cattle herders, they make decent pets too.

 Best Blue Heeler Mixes

 When the Blue Heeler is crossbred with other breeds, the outcome is nothing short of amazing.
-Discussed as follows are some adorable Blue Heeler mixes that bear the mark of a Blue Heeler diluted with another breed.
-Let us know in the comments which is your favorite!
+Below are some adorable Blue Heeler mixes that bear the mark of a Blue Heeler diluted with another breed.
+Let us know which is your favorite!